 Nigel (Co founder) had finally built the 5 watt FM transmitter, after many months of failure with other designs.
 Unfortunately this transmitter also had a habit of drifting which we knew nothing about until the Pimlico meeting which changed Horizon for the better.

 What came after with transmitter and link building, simply should not have happened as someone who had not had any electrical training went on to create so many transmitters, that kept the station on air and maximised broadcast time that no other station could match.
 A raid on the Comber House flat in the early 1983 saw Eric Gotts say “My God it’s a transmitter factory”.
 Yes Mr Gotts it was and as soon as you left it expanded, as you took a transmitter, but by law you should not have?
 The first question Mr Gotts asked was where Is “Mr Howe”?
 Chris replied who the hell is Mr Howe.
 Horizon did find out later who Mr Roger Howe was?

 In Tower Block Tales you will learn about the transmission sites Horizon Radio used, the hidden transmitters that even Eric could not find and the day Eric’s men met the caretakers and got told off (so funny).

 As Long As The Day Dawns There Will Always Be An Horizon

-These where some of the final words used on Horizon Radio that September day in 1985 when Chris Stewart closed the station down for the final time.
+These were the final words used on Horizon Radio on the 15th of September in 1985 when Chris Stewart closed the station down for the final time.

 This website is dedicated to the memory of Michael Bailey of Welwyn Garden City Hertfordshire.
 Mick was an avid Horizon Radio supporter, who was also the best friend anyone could ask for.
 Sadly Mick passed away in March 2011.
-You will never be forgotten Mick, it was a pleasure to know you, we miss you so much.
+You will never be forgotten Mick, it was a pleasure to know you.